genesis-one-seven/xahl-node/README.md

 ## Current functionality
  - Install options for Mainnet (Testnet if demand warrants)
  - Supports the use of custom variables using the `xahl_node.vars` file
+ - Saves all data from questions to .env file, so it can be used to check/prompt if setup run again
  - Detects UFW firewall & applies necessary firewall updates.
  - Installs & configures Nginx
-   - sets up nginx so that it splits the incoming traffic to your supplied domain to the correct 3 backends.
-1.static website, 2.the websocket(wss) and 3 any rpc traffic.
+   - sets up nginx so that it splits the incoming traffic to your supplied domain 5 ways
+        - 1.static website for allowed IPs
+        - 2.static webbsite for blocked IPs
+        - 3.the main node websocket(wss)
+        - 4.any rpc traffic (apis from POST)
+        - 5.public access to .toml file
    - TL;DR; you only need ONE domain pointing to this server.
    - Automatically detects the IPs of your ssh session, the node itself, and its local enviroment then adds them to the nginx_allowlist.conf file
  - Applies NIST security best practices